 Fort York National Historic Site

-Preserved as a 43-acre archeological park, Fort York is where British soldiers, First Nations warriors and Upper Canadian militiamen stood together against the United States and its mission to capture Toronto in the War of 1812.
-The bloody Battle of York that ensued was a dark and dramatic moment in the history of the city.
+Fort York National Historic Site is where British soldiers, First Nations warriors and Upper Canadian militiamen stood together in the War of 1812 to defend the Town of York (now Toronto) against American attack.
+The violent Battle of York that followed was a dramatic and defining moment in the city’s history.

 Admission